lukecfairchild/simpler-types/README.md

 ```

 ### Type.get()
-Returns the type of any provided variable.
+Returns the name of the type provided.
 ``` javascript
 	Type.get(input);
 ```